-For those who may not know, The Overwatch League is an international esports league made up of 20 teams of the best Overwatch players in the world.
+The Overwatch League is an international esports league made of 20 teams.
+These teams consist of the best Overwatch players in the world.
 The season begins in February and ends in the Fall with post-season playoffs.
 2019 is the second year of the league’s existence and it is quickly becoming one of gaming’s most popular esports.

 How to watch Overwatch League

 Overwatch League is streamed on Twitch, ESPN, Disney XD and on the official Overwatch League website and app.
 Just like other sports, the league events take place in an arena that is open to fans to purchase tickets and watch in person if possible.
 The majority of the events are currently held at Blizzard Arena in Burbank, CA so it’s not easily accessible for everyone to see live, but if you are in the Southern California, it’s an affordable family-friendly experience that I highly recommend.

 Living in the digital age is such a marvel and seeing an esports event live feels like the culmination of that.
 Surrounded by screens, watching young gamers be taken seriously for their skill in the art of video games, expert announcers and commentators, fans cheering… I can’t help but feel like it validates and legitimizes my entire generation and our love for gaming culture.
 And I love being able to nurture that in my kids as well.

 Tickets for Overwatch League can be purchased in advance via overwatchleague.com.
 The seats are not assigned, but you will be ushered to a seat by staff upon entry.
 Because the event is streamed live, they fill floor seats and sections that will be seen on camera first.
 That said, it is a small arena with enormous screens so there really are no bad seats.